MadeleineCO/MadeleineCO.github.io/docs/BIO 111/Chapter 2/Element.md

 [[2022-08-25]]

 I. Element = Any substance that cannot be broken down to any other substance by ordinary chemical means
 	A. 92 naturally occurring elements
-		- Can create nonnaturally occuring elements in labs
+		- Can create nonnaturally occurring elements in labs
 			a.
 Unstable
 II.
-Elements within columns share similar characteriscs
+Elements within columns share similar characterizes
 	A. Metals
 		- Strong conductors
 	B. Metalloids